TallKite/linnstrument-firmware/README.md

 orange is used in 55edo for upmid and downmid notes

 The dot patterns tend to follow the conventional m3 P4 P5 M6 P8 guitar fret markers.
 Some edos add M2 and m7.
-Edos above 31 approximate 12edo, in other words there are dots about every 100 cents.
+Edos above 24 approximate 12edo, in other words there are dots about every 100 cents.
 41edo is an exception.
 It has kites like a Kite guitar.

+What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
+It can be stretched and/or detuned, plus you get multi-colored note lights.

 Suggestions for exploring:
 The first few edos are pretty strange.
 Try starting with 15, 17, 19 or 22.